slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Ideas are welcomed, execution is worshiped
 -->

-> *'Don’t postpone to tomorrow what other people can do for you today.' -- Warren Buffett*
+> *"Don’t postpone to tomorrow what other people can do for you today."
+-- Warren Buffett*

-> *'If you want to go fast, go alone.
-If you want to go far, go together.' -- African proverb*
+> *"If you want to go fast, go alone.
+If you want to go far, go together."
+-- African proverb*

 Managing is delegating.
 A great manager is a great facilitator.
 His responsability is to make his team better.